-Yurin Silvenei sat on his rooftop, greeting the morning by sharpening his pairing knives and cleaver, going through the ceremonial movements of his faith.
+Yurin Silvenei sat on his rooftop, greeting the morning by sharpening his paring knives and cleaver, going through the ceremonial movements of his faith.
 Below, beyond, the city stretched out in its leagues… just beginning to shake the dust out of sleep out of the corners of its eyes (not that the city, nor the bounty at its heart, ever truly slept).
 Merchants hauled out their wares to their stalls -many ritually counting their corners to ask for blessings upon their day.

 The gates of Salzinwuun opened to allow for the changing of shifts, letting the next crew of God-Butchers who chose to sleep in the city at large rather than their order’s barracks.
-Only the gods knew what the day would bring: but as the rich copper smell of blood filled Yurin’s nostrils (they must have opened a vein he thought), as somewhere distant the beast rumbled, moaned, as he mused about the dangers he would face on assignment from his church Yurin had a single thought – he loved his city and said aloud the prayer of gratitudel for the bounty of god that had delivered so much to so many.
+Only the gods knew what the day would bring: but as the rich copper smell of blood filled Yurin’s nostrils (they must have opened a vein he thought), as somewhere distant the beast rumbled, moaned, as he mused about the dangers he would face on assignment from his church Yurin had a single thought – he loved his city and said aloud the prayer of gratitude for the bounty of god that had delivered so much to so many.